3D-e-Chem/3D-e-Chem.github.io/README.md

 4. The Travis-CI build will fetch data using Github API and write/commit/push the results as a json file.
 5. Github Pages will host this new json file.
 6. Site visitors will see up 2 date data.

+Solution 2 to this is:

+Nightly builds of organization website.

+1. Create IFTTT recipe which runs once daily.
+2. The IFTT recipy triggers a Circle-CI build (https://circleci.com/docs/nightly-builds)
+3. The Circle-CI build will fetch data using Github API and write/commit/push the results as a json file.
+4. Github Pages will host this new json file.
+5. Site visitors will see up 2 date data.

+Pros versus solution 1:
+* Unable to trigger travis-CI build from IFTTT, because unable to pass auth header
+* Setting up all the webhooks is a lot of work
+Cons versus solution 1:
+* Wait a day for stats to update

+# Automatic update setup solution 1

 ## Setup IFFTTT Maker endpoint